POLICY REGARDING DISCLOSURE OF RECORDS

 1. Open-Records Officer.
 The Executive Director, or the Executive Director’s designee, shall be the Open-Records Officer of PIAA.
 The Open-Records Officer shall receive requests for records received by PIAA, shall direct requests to appropriate persons within PIAA, shall track PIAA's progress in responding to requests and shall issue interim and final responses to said requests.

 2. Form of Request.
 Requests for records submitted to PIAA shall be addressed to the Open-Records Officer.
-PIAA personnel may fulfill oral requests for documents but are not required to do so.
-A written request shall be directed to the PIAA Open-Records Officer.
+PIAA personnel may fulfill oral and informal requests for documents but are not required to do so.
+A written request intended to be submitted pursuant to the Pennsylvania Right To Know Law ("RTKL") shall be directed to the PIAA Open-Records Officer and shall be on the standard Office of Open Records RTKL form as set forth on the PIAA website.
+A request submitted not on such form shall be deemed by PIAA to be an informal request not subject to the RTKL and the requester shall not have any rights of appeal to PIAA's response under the RTKL.
 The request should identify or describe the records sought with sufficient specificity to enable PIAA to ascertain which records are being requested and shall include the name and address to which PIAA should address its response.
+For requests submitted under the RTKL, the following procedures shall apply:

 a.
 Note the date of receipt on the written request;